 Employees will have the opportunity to enroll under the cafeteria plan upon employment.
 After enrolling, elective changes can only be made during the next annual enrollment period.
-However, changes can be made within thirty (30) days of changes in family status as follows:
+However, changes can be made within thirty (30) days of changes in family status as follows: (1) marriage, (2) divorce, (3) death of spouse or child, (4) birth or adoption of a child, (5) termination or employment of spouse, and (6) loss of insurance coverage.
+It is the responsibility of employees to notify the office of human resources upon any changes in status.

-- a. marriage

-- b. divorce

-- c. death of spouse or child

-- d. birth or adoption of a child

-- e. termination or employment of spouse

-- f. loss of insurance coverage

-17. State Continuation of Coverage
+P. State Continuation of Coverage

-All employees and employee's family members who are covered under the group health plan are entitled to continuation coverage (As Required by Section 83-9-51, as Amended, Mississippi Code of 1972.)
+All employees and employee's family members who are covered under the group health plan are entitled to continuation coverage (As Required by Section 83-9-51, as Amended, Mississippi Code of 1972).
 In order to receive continuation of coverage under this benefit plan in the event of employment termination, divorce, separation, or death, the subscriber or other covered person must notify the insurance provider in writing of his or her election to continue coverage and pay any required contributions.
 It is the responsibility of the employee to notify the university within thirty days of qualifying events such as divorce, separation, death, a covered dependent ceasing to be eligible due to age or marriage and in certain other instances.
 Detailed information concerning State Continuation can be obtained from the human resources office.

-18. Retirement Plans
+Q. Retirement Benefits

 All employees of the university working twenty (20) or more hours per week are required to participate in the university tax-sheltered retirement plan.
-Employees may choose either Guide Stone Financial Resources of the Southern Baptist Convention or the Teachers Insurance and Annuity Association/College Retirement Equity Fund (TIAA/CREF) to administer plan contributions.
+Employees may choose either GuideStone Financial Resources of the Southern Baptist Convention or Valic to administer plan contributions.

-a.
-The employee is required to contribute three percent (3%) of his/her salary from the first day of employment through year ten (10).
+1. The employee is required to contribute three percent (3%) of his/her salary, from the first day of employment through year ten (10).
 In the eleventh (11) year and after, the employee is required to contribute five percent (5%).

-b.
-WCU and Employee contributions will be in accordance with the following schedule:
+2. WCU and Employee contributions will be in accordance with the following schedule:

-Years of Sorvice Institution Contribution Required Contribution
+Years of Service Institution Required

-of Service

-Years One to Six 3% 3%
+Contribution Contribution

+1-6 years 3.0% 3%

-7 Years 3.5% 3%
+7 years 3.5% 3%

-8 Years 4% 3%
+8 years 4% 3%

-9 Years 4.5% 3%
+9 years 4.5% 3%

-10 Years 5% 3%
+10 years 5% 3%

-11 Years 6% 5%
+11 years 6% 5%

-12 Years 7% 5%
+12 years 7% 5%

-13 Years 8% 5%
+13 years 8% 5%

-14 Years 9% 5%
+14 years 9% 5%

-15 Years 10% 5%
+15 years 10% 5%

-16 Years 11% 5%
+16 years 11% 5%

-17 Years 12% 5%
+17 years 12% 5%

-18 Years 13% 5%
+18 years 13% 5%

-19 Years 14% 5%
+19 years 14% 5%

-20 Years 15 % Maximum 5%
+20 years 15% (maximum) 5%

-up to an annual cont up to an annual contribution cap
+÷ up to an annual contribution

+up to an annual contribution cap of \$15,000 per employee
-Of \$15,000 per employee.

-Member Contributions (Employer and Employee)
+3. Member Contributions (Employer and Employee)